Arclmpulse/group-30-vision/README.md

 Sometimes, the camera feed won't exit properly.
 Not sure why

 ## Changelog
+### Version 4.2
+Added a spreadsheet function to the record function for debugging.

 ### Version 4.1
 Changed resolution, loosened the thresholding for detecting round objects.
 Will play around with it later to fix it once it's mounted.